About me

 Kevin C Zhou, Chaoying Gu, Grace Jiang, Nicholas Antipa, Roarke W Horstmeyer, Laura Waller

-I mainly worked on developing the patch-based memory-efficient reconstruction algorithm for demultiplexing.
+• I mainly worked on developing the patch-based memory-efficient reconstruction algorithm that involves deconvolving a diffraction pattern to fill in the sensor gaps.

 Fast Non-line-of-sight Imaging with Non-planar Relay Surfaces